openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 ## Supported Things

 There are two types of supported things: `influxdb2` and a `query`.
-For each different database, you want to connect you must define a `Bridge` thing for that database.
+For each different database you want to connect to, you must define a `Bridge` thing for that database.
 Then each `Bridge` can define as much as wanted `Query` things you want to execute.

 Current supported `Bridge` is: